stigoleg/keep-alive/README.md

 ## Features

-- 🔄 Configurable keep-alive duration with flexible time format
+- 🔄 Configurable keep-alive duration
 - 💻 Cross-platform support (macOS, Windows, Linux)
 - ⚡ Lightweight and efficient
 - 🎯 Simple and intuitive to use